topollonaketsana/Hands-On-Machine-Learning-Projects/ML-Project-2/Overview.md

 __________________________________________________________________________________________________________________________________________________

-#### Algorith
+#### Algorithm
-We explore the Stochastic Gradient Descent (SGDClassifier) from sklearn, the model has to do wit randomness hence is called 'stochastic'
+We explore the Stochastic Gradient Descent (SGDClassifier) from sklearn, the model has to do with randomness hence is called 'stochastic'